-7 ways to boost your mental health TODAY
+7 ways to boost your mental health while in lockdown

 -Jan 30, Hannah Hargrave , Mind -

-Making your mental health a priority has never been so important and while there’s thankfully a wealth of professional support out there, you can also make a big difference to your emotional wellbeing yourself.
+With the world on lockdown, making your mental health a priority has never been so important, and while there’s thankfully a wealth of professional support out there online, you can also make a big difference to your emotional wellbeing yourself.

-If you’re struggling with your mental health, whether it be in the form of anxiety, depression or stress, your mood, productivity, focus and overall enjoyment of life can be majorly impacted.
+If you’re struggling with your mental health, whether it be in the form of anxiety, depression or stress, your mood, fitness, focus and even your immunity can suffer as a result.

-You may even think you don’t have time to focus on your feelings, but there’s a lot you can do to make a difference to your mindset, on your own, today.
+With shopping for food, family to look after and finances to think about, you may even think you don’t have time to focus on your feelings, but there’s a lot you can do to make a difference to your mindset, on your own at home.

 Exercise is a great way to relieve stress and lift your mood, plus it keeps you physically healthy too.
-When you’re feeling overwhelmed or down in the dumps, grab your trainers and get the blood pumping.
+When you’re feeling overwhelmed or down in the dumps, try an at home workout.
 You don’t have to wait months to start reaping the rewards of exercise, because as you workout your body releases feel good endorphins and you can instantly start to feel better.